HackYourFuture/HTML-CSS/Week3/README.md

 ### CSS Framework vs. custom CSS

 As a general rule, you always want to be able to write custom CSS when needed.
 And if you're using a framework, you need to at least know why it works the way it does.
-This means that you look into the class definition within the stylesheet (you can use the browser inspector for this, more on that later).
+This means that you look at the **documentation** of that particular CSS framework first.
+Alternatively, you could also look into the class definition within the stylesheet (you can use the browser inspector for this, more on that later).

 However, writing custom CSS is in practice not always possible.
 This could be because of project deadlines, lack of skill or wanting to do rapid prototyping (a technique to quickly build a working version in order to test if it works).
 This is when we use frameworks to help us out.